RealDeuce/bfrd-obsidian/Playing the Game/Combat Encounters.md

 When you attack a target you can’t see, you have disadvantage on the attack roll.
 This is true whether you’re guessing at the target’s location or targeting a creature you can hear but not see.
 If the target isn’t in the location you targeted, you automatically miss, though the GM might just say that you missed, not whether you guessed the target’s location correctly.

-When a creature can’t see you, you have advantage on attack rolls against it.
+When a creature you can see can’t see you, you have advantage on attack rolls against it.
 If you are hidden—both unseen and unheard—when you make an attack, you give away your location when the attack hits or misses.
 ## 3. Make an Attack Roll
 When you make an attack, your attack roll determines whether the attack hits or misses.
 To make an attack roll, roll a d20 and add the appropriate modifiers.
 If the check result equals or exceeds the target’s Armor Class (AC), the attack hits.
 ### Critical Miss or Critical Hit